 Letters of support play a major role in determining whether or not your research project is worthy of funding.
 Therefore, it is important to identify the right people to write it.

-A partner organization, a major funder, another foundation, a congressional representative, an outside business, or a key stakeholder can write a letter of support for grant.
 Furthermore, it could be from community leaders who believe in your project, or from people who will receive the services you propose of providing.

 What is the Purpose of a Letter of Support for Grant?

 A letter of support for grant helps in determining whether your project is worthy of funding.